 2019 is also the year the gaming industry witnessed EverQuest, one of the oldest MMORPGs to celebrate its 20th birthday.

 I wonder at the moment, how many people remember the EverQuest game, one of the pioneering games of the fantasy MMO genre.
 As of March 16, 2019, this game will be 20 years old.
-And of course, for the past 20 years, EverQuest is still living well.
-The game is still constantly being developed at Daybreak, based in San Diego.
-How has an MMO game been able to live so intensely during the past 2 decades, when the gaming trends of the world are constantly fluctuating?
+And, of course, for the past 20 years, EverQuest is still living well.
+The game is still continually being developed at Daybreak, based in San Diego.
+How has an MMO game been able to live so intensely during the past two decades, when the world’s gaming trends are continually fluctuating?

 ” For us, or whatever we plan to do in the future, a sense of community is really the heart and soul of the EverQuest series .”

-Longdale adds, in time-consuming multiplayer games like RuneScape or EverQuest, access to interesting things almost always requires you to have other players with you.
+Longdale adds, in time-consuming multiplayer games like RuneScape or EverQuest, access to exciting things almost always requires you to have other players with you.
 Through this, social connections are built more sustainably.

 What do Heroes of the Storm veterans do after the shipwreck?
 Three months after the announcement of Blizzard’s retirement of eSports Heroes of the Storm, what are the pro gamers crowning?

 But what about new players?
-This is definitely something a MMO game developer must constantly think of.
-But we are talking about EverQuest right now so it doesn’t really happen as we think about MMO games.
-EverQuest currently has a similar gameplay to 1999.
+This is something an MMO game developer must continuously think of.
+But we are talking about EverQuest right now, so it doesn’t happen as we think about MMO games.
+EverQuest currently has similar gameplay to 1999.
 This can be very difficult to attract players who are looking for an entirely new MMO game.

-” Nostalgia is a powerful thing ,” Longdale added. “ We received fan letters from people who said they watched their parents play EverQuest and so do they.
-There are a number of fans who are always there because of nostalgia and nostalgia.
+” Nostalgia is a powerful thing,” Longdale added. “ We received fan letters from people who said they watched their parents play EverQuest, and so do they.
+Several fans are always there because of nostalgia and nostalgia.
 Even the mobile version of RuneScape is working very well.
-So we are trying to rely on that past: What EverQuest is and how it can grow . ”
+So we are trying to rely on that past: What EverQuest is and how it can grow. ”

 Those are very precious shares of Holy Longdale about this 20-year-old game.

-EverQuest ever die?
+Does EverQuest ever die?
 Even if Daybreak permanently discontinues this game, it will still exist, whether it’s a fan project or just a beautiful memory of the thousands who have played and loved EverQuest.
-But at least, for the time being, going through 20 years of witnessing so many changes in the gaming industry, EverQuest is still standing.
+But at least, for the time being, going through 20 years of witnessing so many gaming industry changes, EverQuest is still standing.
 A new game is for sure, but getting past the EverQuest monument is a tough thing for Daybreak itself.